kkdras/middle.messenger.praktikum.yandex/README.md

 # SPA build on vanila JS
-This project wsa created for educational purposes.
-The main idea to implement SPA is not using the usual tools.
+This project was created for educational purposes.
+The main idea is to implement SPA without using usual tools.

 ![git workflow](https://github.com/kkdras/middle.messenger.praktikum.yandex/actions/workflows/tests.yml/badge.svg)
 ## Сommands